zalando/postgres-operator/README.md

     $ make docker
     $ sed -e "s/\(image\:.*\:\).*$/\1$TAG/" manifests/postgres-operator.yaml|kubectl --context minikube create  -f -

+### Operator Configuration Parameters

+* api_roles_configuration - a map represented as *"key1:value1,key2:value2"*
+of configuration parameters applied to the roles fetched from the API.
+By default is set to *"log_statement:all"*.
+See [PostgreSQL documentation on ALTER ROLE ..
+SET](https://www.postgresql.org/docs/current/static/sql-alterrole.html) for to learn about the available options.

 ### Debugging the operator itself

 There is a web interface in the operator to observe its internal state.
 The operator listens on port 8080.
 It is possible to expose it to the localhost:8080 by doing: